Bird Lovers it's a.... Bird Hide On Wheels

 Space is strictly limited to 20 persons per trip and therefore early booking is essential.
 Please see our Event Diarys section for Bird Watching dates.
 You can book securely online by filling in the form below.

 The trips will not run unless a minimum of 12 people have pre-booked places at least 4 days in advance.
 If you are booked on to a trip that has to be cancelled, we shall contact you to offer a place on an alternative date.
-The cost is £14.50 per per person payable in advance.
+The cost is £14.95 per person payable in advance.
 If you cancel or alter a firm booking, a £1 per ticket administration fee will be charged.
 Although we shall make every effort to operate as advertised, Seaton Tramway reserves the right to alter, curtail or cancel services without notice and shall not be liable for any loss or delay, however caused.
 In the event of complete cancellation, full refunds will be available.
-Please ensure that you arrive at Seaton Terminus in time for a prompt departure.
+Please ensure that you arrive at Seaton Station in time for a prompt departure.
 No refunds will be given if you miss the tram.
 Except in the case of persistent poor weather, we use open top trams in order to give you the best view.
 You are strongly advised to bring warm, waterproof clothing as the trams are particularly exposed to the elements alongside the river.